MikeTimmerman-ae/RL_Drone_Control/README.md

 # RL_Control

 ## Todo
-2. Add noise to dynamics and sensor model (ehh lol fuck noise)3
+2. Add noise to dynamics and sensor model
 3. Log other useful quantities:
     1. number of successes, deviations
     2. mean reward